 - Represented small business that was targeted for debarment.
 Negotiated a complete reversal based upon the alleged facts.
 (2013).

 - Represented large business with allegations of fraud and misrepresentation.
-Achieved a successful plan from the Board to allow contractor to restructure its operations.
+Achieved a successful plan from the Board to allow the contractor to restructure its operations.
 (2014)

 Contractor Performance Assessment Ratings (CPARs/PPIRS)